How To Watch Netflix On Your TV – The Ultimate Guide

 To use Miracast:

-You should now be able to watch Netflix.
+Follow the prompts to connect the devices and you should now be able to watch Netflix.
 Do note that Miracast will likely compress images and there is the potential for quality loss.
 That’s one of the larger downsides to using this otherwise convenient method.

 Watching Netflix on TV With a Tablet